Performance Estimation for Smooth and Strongly Convex Sets: Gradient Methods for Epismooth Functions

-\cref{Fig:EpiSmoothResults}'s first plot shows the worst-case behavior of one step of \eqref{Eqn:GD} on epismooth functions for various stepsizes with $L=R=1$.
-We see an intermediate regime for $h$ where the worst-case problem instance is neither the ball-Huber nor the ball-pen.
-In fact, for these values of $h$, we observed that the worst-case problem instances had dimension greater than one, indicating more complex worst-case epismooth functions are necessary.
-This presents a notable contrast with the simpler behavior of smooth gradient descent with constant stepsizes, highlighting a discrepancy between smooth and epismooth worst cases when $\eta=1$.

-\paragraph{Momentum and Long Step Methods' Epismooth Performance.} In \cref{Fig:EpiSmoothResults}'s second set of plots, the worst-case performance of several classic smooth optimization methods is shown as $\eta$ approaches 0.
-We consider the stepsize matrices $H$ corresponding to classic gradient descent (with $h_i=1$), gradient descent with Silver stepsizes, and Nesterov's fast gradient method.
-Note the corresponding epismooth method differs slightly from its smooth counterpart as the update~\eqref{Eqn:Epi-GM} is used instead of~\eqref{Eqn:GM}.
-These results show the similarity of their long-term behavior, agreeing with \cref{Thm:SetFuncInterp_Smooth}.
-This provides evidence that these classic momentum methods are eventually-epismooth-stable and, hence, can provide accelerations for the optimization of a wider family of problems than they were originally designed for.
+\cref{Fig:EpiSmoothResults} considers the worst-case performance of several classic smooth optimization methods.
+For the stepsize matrices $H$ corresponding to gradient descent (with $h_i=1$), gradient descent with Silver stepsizes, and Nesterov's fast gradient method, the worst-case behavior of \eqref{Eqn:GM} and \eqref{Eqn:Epi-GM} over their respective function classes converge as $\eta\rightarrow 0$, agreeing with \cref{Thm:SetFuncInterp_Smooth}.

-\paragraph{Acknowledgements.} This work was supported in part by the Air Force Office of Scientific Research under award number FA9550-23-1-0531.
+\paragraph{Acknowledgments.} This work was supported in part by the Air Force Office of Scientific Research under award number FA9550-23-1-0531.
 Benjamin Grimmer was additionally supported as a fellow of the Alfred P. Sloan Foundation.

 { }